DaveVoorhis/EnterpriseExemplar/java_backend/README.md

 ### Special Configuration Profiles

 #### Bypassing authentication for local development
-If you start the application with the Spring profile 'mockoauth' (`-Dspring.profiles.active=mockoauth`) as shown above, it will treat all bearer tokens as valid, i.e., you can call the application with any bearer token (e.g., an `Authorization` header containing `Bearer blahblahblah`) and it will ignore the contents.
+If you start the application with the Spring profile 'mockoauth' (`-Dspring.profiles.active=mockoauth`), it will treat all bearer tokens as valid, i.e., you can call the application with any bearer token (e.g., an `Authorization` header containing `Bearer blahblahblah`) and it will ignore the contents.
 E.g., to launch the .jar under Windows with the `mockoauth` profile:
 ```shell